 One of the first considerations for many businesses is what it takes to set up SharePoint from a financial viewpoint.
 Here, we're getting into the Capex v Opex question.
 If you go with the on-premises solution you're looking at the purchase and upkeep of hardware, along with the cost of licenses, etc. Conversely, SharePoint Online is part of an Office 365 plan and is billed monthly per user.

 Internal capabilities vs Microsoft Master Data Services (MDS)

 Your decision will also hinge on what your company can bring to the table regarding business continuity, information security and compliance standards.
 The on-premises solution is more dependent on your internal capabilities, but it gives you more direct control over your information and compliance standards, as opposed to information being held up to industry-specific security standards or being verified by third parties.

 In contrast, SharePoint Online automatically relies on Microsoft’s built-in redundancy for data centers.

 Creating a customized solution is now much easier to achieve with the advent of the add-in model (previously the app model) than when it was in full trust.
-For SharePoint 2016, the add-in model enables customizations that are compatible with the Cloud and can be run outside of the SharePoint processes.
-So for On-Premises, Cloud or Hybrid SharePoint, customization is a straightforward process.
+For SharePoint on-premises, the add-in model enables customizations that are compatible with the cloud and can be run outside of the SharePoint processes.
+So for on-premises, cloud or hybrid SharePoint, customization is a straightforward process.

-Full trust farm solutions will remain fully supported in SharePoint 2016 for On-Premises, but this isn’t exactly a recommended strategy as these won't be of use on the Cloud in any future migration.
+Full trust farm solutions will remain fully supported in SharePoint 2016 on-premises, but this isn’t exactly a recommended strategy as these won't be of use on the cloud in any future migration.
 The add-in model works differently from full trust and developers will need to adapt to a transition.
-Having done so, developers will be able to make SharePoint customizations Cloud-ready even from an On-Premises-based platform.
+Having done so, developers will be able to make SharePoint customizations cloud-ready even from an on-premises-based platform.

 Development in SharePoint Online and Office 365